 How many BrickLink Designer Program sets can I back?

-There’s no restriction on the number of BrickLink Designer Program sets you can back (provided they haven’t already reached their maximum capacity of 5,000 backers, that is), so fill your boots.
+There’s no restriction on the number of different BrickLink Designer Program sets you can back (provided they haven’t already reached their maximum capacity of 5,000 backers, that is), so fill your boots.
+You can only pre-order a maximum of five copies of a single set, though.

 What happens if I back a BrickLink Designer Program project that doesn’t go into production?